-Kids spend half their waking hours at school, where they have to juggle scholastic responsibilities with sports, extracurricular activities and tuitions, leaving them exhausted.
+Kids spend half of their waking hours at school, where they have to juggle academic responsibilities along with sports, extracurricular activities, and tuitions, leaving them exhausted.
 In addition, they might feel stress from trying to fit in a friends circle.

 2. Stress Due to Family Issues

 Children look at their parents for guidance and support.
-Stress can be caused by problems at home such as spousal fights and separation, economic issues, corporal punishment, dealing with mental disorders in the caretakers and so on.
+Stress can be caused by problems at home, such as spousal fights and separation, economic issues, corporal punishment, dealing with mental disorders in the caretakers, and other issues.

 3. Stress Due to Environment or Media

-It is very common for children to get anxious about the things they see on TV, such as news of disasters, terrorist attacks and so on.
-Very young kids might even react to extreme violence, gore and horror in films, which can inflict an irrational fear of strange people, darkness or scary monsters.
-Having online lives could lead to cyberbullying by peers or strangers, which can cause severe emotional distress.
+It is very common for children to get anxious about the things they see on TV, such as news of disasters, terrorist attacks, and rising tensions in the world.
+Very young kids might even react to extreme violence, gore, and horror in films, which can inflict an irrational fear of strange people, darkness, or scary monsters.
+Having online lives could lead to cyberbullying by peers or strangers, which can also cause severe emotional distress.

 4. Other Causes

 Children can also get stressed when people around them worry for any reason, be it death, sickness, or finances.
-Children are very sensitive to their parents’ emotional levels, so if you are anxious they will certainly pick up on it.
+Children are susceptible to their parents’ emotional levels, so if you are anxious, they will undoubtedly pick up on it.

-There are several factors that can set off stress responses in children, both external and internal:
+There are several factors that can set off stress responses in children, and these can be both external and internal: